-It’s the most radical composition of all Friedrich’s works.
-The artist didn’t bother to create the illusion of depth—which had been a traditional aspect of landscape painting.
+This is the most radical composition of all Friedrich’s works.
+He didn’t bother to create the illusion of depth—which had been a traditional aspect of landscape painting.
 The broad expanses of sea and sky emphasize the meager figure of the monk, standing before the vastness of nature and the presence of God.

 7. Winter Landscape

 In the foreground a crippled man has abandoned his crutches and sits against a rock with his hands raised in prayer before a crucifix.
-The rocks and evergreen trees may be interpreted as symbols of faith, and the visionary Gothic cathedral emerging from the mist evokes the promise of life after death.
+The rocks and evergreen trees may be interpreted as symbols of faith.
+Meanwhile the visionary Gothic cathedral emerging from the mist evokes the promise of life after death.

 8. A Walk at Dusk

-A Walk at Dusk was among a small group of works Friedrich completed before he suffered a debilitating stroke in 1835.
-The painting embodies both the melancholy he experienced during this period and the consolation he found in the Christian faith.
+A Walk at Dusk is among a small group of works Friedrich completed before suffering a debilitating stroke in 1835.
+The painting embodies both the melancholy he experienced during this period as well as the consolation he found in the Christian faith.

 9. The Abbey in the Oakwood